g-star423/ramp/README.md

 **Expected:** The **View more** button is not be visible when transactions are filtered by user, because that is not a paginated request.

 **Actual:** The **View more** button is visible even when transactions are filtered by employee. _You can even click **View more** button and get an unexpected result_

+### GS NOTE - Fixed this by adding logic to display "view more" button only if there isn't an employee id selected

 ##### Part 2